lubojr/naucse.python.cz/lessons/beginners-en/debugging/index.md

 where we can investigate and even modify the context, as well as moving _up_ or _down_ the current call stack.

+There exist many different types of debuggers, some are built into the Python itself, some are built into the code editor, some are even available as a webpage.

+We will now discuss the most common ones:

 ### PDB - the Python De-Bugger

 The PDB is part of the python standard library, thus it is always available.
-It is text-based, so it can be used from the command line.
+It is text-based and is meant to be used from the command line.

 It can be invoked in several ways:
   * either by using `breakpoint()` calls in your code